Karolinska Institutet Region Stockholm Research school for clinicians in epidemiology

 The research school is for clinically active individuals working for Region Stockholm.
 Applicants should be clinically affiliated through a permanent position, a research residency block or other position that lasts the duration of the research school period.

-If the applicant has not yet been admitted to doctoral education at KI at the time of application, the prospective principal supervisor shall estimate when the admission is planned to take place.
-The applicant must be admitted to doctoral education at latest three weeks before the course starts autumn 2020.
+The applicant must be admitted to doctoral education at KI or become admitted to doctoral education at latest three weeks before the course starts autumn 2021.
 After admission, complementary documentation of admission shall be sent to administrative officer Eva Willis.

 To apply, you must be:

-- clinically active individuals working for Stockholm County Council.
-Applicants should be clinically affiliated through a permanent position, a research residency block or other position that lasts the duration of the research school period by SLL or a partnered care provider
+- clinically active individuals working for Region Stockholm.
+Applicants should be clinically affiliated through a permanent position, a research residency block or other position that lasts the duration of the research school period by Region Stockholm or a partnered care provider

 - a doctoral student at KI or expected to be admitted to doctoral education at latest three weeks before course start